vvanti/Cross-Calibration-Analysis/README.md

 - Visual inspection and event segmentation
 - RANSAC regression, χ²-fitting, and optimization using ORDin

-## Structure
+## Contents

-- `notebooks/`: Jupyter notebook with full analysis
+- `notebooks`: Jupyter notebook with full analysis and the HTML version which you can look at whitout running any code
-- `data/`: Data needed for the analysis
+- `data`: The data needed for the analysis can be found on Google Drive: https://drive.google.com/drive/folders/1E-sVoM8nu9m4--gEreiudJAxJe33LQQ2?usp=drive_link

 ## Libraries used